B-Lang-org/bsc-contrib/README.md

 Until a more sophisicated library system is available, this repository can be used for sharing useful code.
 Contributions are welcome.
 No guarantees are made about the quality of this code.
-Tests for some libraries can be found in the [bsc-testsuite] respository.
+Tests for some libraries can be found in the `testing` directory.

+---

+## Testing

+The directory `testing/bsc.contrib` contains tests that can be run using the testing infrastructure of the [bsc repository].
+Simply copy the directory to a clone of that repo, set `BSCCONTRIBDIR` in the environment to point to the installation to be tested, and run the testsuite as usual:

+    $ cp -r testing/bsc.contrib /path/to/bsc/testsuite/
+    $ cd /path/to/bsc/testsuite/bsc.contrib/
+    $ export BSCCONTRIBDIR=/path/to/bsc-contrib/inst
+    $ make check

 [bsc repository]: https://github.com/B-Lang-org/bsc
 [bsc-testsuite]: https://github.com/B-Lang-org/bsc-testsuite